lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 When these errors occur, random data is fed to the KMAC for processing.
 At the completion of KMAC processing, the working state is over-written with KMAC's output and the state is transitioned to `Disabled`.
 An error interrupt and fault alert are also generated.
+Note the KMAC module itself may error during the derivation process.
+When this happens, the error is also registered as an invalid command and the same mechanisms apply.

 ### Invalid Output
 When these errors occur, an error interrupt and fault alert are generated.